dslounge/atom-markdown-todo/demo.todo.md

 - R   4h  DONE  A task for Thursday
 - F   5h  DONE  A task for Friday
 - S   6h  DONE  A task for Saturday
+- S   20m  DONE  A task for Saturday
 - >M  3h  A task for next week

 ### Another Project